What is PCOS?

 - a balanced diet having all the essential nutrients and vitamins in the required amount

-- Using sulphate-free shampoos and shampoo your hair after 2-3 days
+- Using sulfate-free shampoos and shampoo your hair after 2-3 days

 - Having hair spa and hair masks once or twice a month